4383/prognosis/CONTRIBUTING.md

 ### Help

-You can found help on #prognosis-dev on freenode.
+You can found help on #prognosis and #prognosis-dev on freenode.
 If you don't have an IRC client, you can connect with the [freenode webclient](https://webchat.freenode.net/?channels=#prognosis-dev).

+Channels description:
+- #prognosis general discussion about prognosis
+- #prognosis-dev development discussion channel